 The Azores is one of the places I would most want to visit as it offers a great mix of activities - creating a tempting all-round holiday experience!
 Cast out in the middle of the Atlantic Ocean, these European islands deliver some absolutely unbelievable beaches, culture, mountain paths and whale-watching… and then there’s the diving.
-Beneath the water, these islands are home to shallow coral reefs, easy wrecks, and action-packed offshore banks visited by dolphins, blue sharks and makos.
+Beneath the water, these islands are home to shallow reefs, easy wrecks, and action-packed offshore banks visited by dolphins, blue sharks and makos.
 You can even dive with mobula and manta rays, which is something I’ve always wanted to do.

 Syauqi Hidayat, ZuBlu marketing maestro